 However, keep in mind that research into many of these areas is far from conclusive.

-Here is a list of foods that need to be reduced or eliminated on a ketogenic diet:
+Here’s a list of foods that need to be reduced or eliminated on a ketogenic diet:

-- Sugary foods: Soda, fruit juice, smoothies, cake, ice cream, candy, etc.
+- sugary foods: soda, fruit juice, smoothies, cake, ice cream, candy, etc.

-- Grains or starches: Wheat-based products, rice, pasta, cereal, etc.
+- grains or starches: wheat-based products, rice, pasta, cereal, etc.

-- Fruit: All fruit, except small portions of berries like strawberries.
+- fruit: all fruit, except small portions of berries like strawberries

-- Beans or legumes: Peas, kidney beans, lentils, chickpeas, etc.
+- beans or legumes: peas, kidney beans, lentils, chickpeas, etc.

-- Root vegetables and tubers: Potatoes, sweet potatoes, carrots, parsnips, etc.
+- root vegetables and tubers: potatoes, sweet potatoes, carrots, parsnips, etc.

-- Unhealthy fat: Limit your intake of processed vegetable oils, mayonnaise, etc.
+- unhealthy fats: processed vegetable oils, mayonnaise, etc.

 You should base the majority of your meals around these foods: